SOMERSET COVID VACCINATION PROGRAMME (10/11/21)

-We have recently improved our patient online services to enable patients to book appointments online, order repeat prescriptions and view their summary care data within their medical record.
+We have recently improved our patient online services to enable patients to book appointments online, order repeat prescriptions and view their medical record.
 To register to receive online services you will need to complete an application form available at reception or visit the Patient Access website www.patient.emisaccess.co.uk.
 For further information about Patient Access please read our Patient Information Leaflet.

 PLEASE NOTE - THE PATIENT ACCESS SERVICE REPLACES OUR PREVIOUSLY PROVIDED SERVICE FOR ONLINE ORDERING OF REPEAT PRESCRIPTIONS AND APPOINTMENT BOOKING.
 YOU WILL THEREFORE NEED TO RE-REGISTER TO CONTINUE TO ACCESS THESE SERVICES.